cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

   seed = Hash(h1Input)

   M = G.Identity()
-  for i = 0 to range(m):
+  for i in range(m):
-    Ci = G.SerializeElement(Cs[i])
+    Ci = G.SerializeElement(C[i])
-    Di = G.SerializeElement(Ds[i])
+    Di = G.SerializeElement(D[i])
     h2Input = I2OSP(len(seed), 2) || seed || I2OSP(i, 2) ||
               I2OSP(len(Ci), 2) || Ci ||
               I2OSP(len(Di), 2) || Di ||
               "Composite"

     di = G.HashToScalar(h2Input)
-    M = di * Cs[i] + M
+    M = di * C[i] + M

   Z = k * M

   return (M, Z)
 ~~~

 When used in the protocol described in {{protocol}}, the parameter `contextString` is
-as defined in {{configuration}}.
+as defined in {{offline}}.

-`ComputeCompositesFast` takes lists of inputs, rather than a single input.
-Applications can take advantage of this functionality by invoking `GenerateProof`
-on batches of inputs to produce a combined, constant-size proof.
-In particular, servers can produce a single, constant-sized proof for N DLEQ inputs,
-rather than one proof per DLEQ input.
-This optimization benefits
-clients and servers since it amortizes the cost of proof generation
-and bandwidth across multiple requests.

 ### Proof Verification

 Verifying a proof is done with the `VerifyProof` function, defined below.
-This function takes four Elements, A, B, C, and D, along with a Proof value
+This function takes elements A and B, two non-empty lists of elements C and D
-output from `GenerateProof`.
-It outputs a single boolean value indicating whether
+of length `m`, and a Proof value output from `GenerateProof`.
+It outputs a
-or not the proof is valid for the given DLEQ inputs.
+single boolean value indicating whether or not the proof is valid for the
+given DLEQ inputs.
+Note this function can verify proofs on lists of inputs
+whenever the proof was generated as a batched DLEQ proof with the same inputs.

 ~~~
 Input:

   Element A
   Element B
-  Element C
+  Element C[m]
-  Element D
+  Element D[m]
   Proof proof

 Output: